TylorS/typed/readme.md

 # @typed/fp

-`@typed/fp` is conceptually an extension [fp-ts](https://gcanti.github.io/fp-ts/), with cancelable async effects, do-notation, fibers, state management, hooks, streams, and more.
+`@typed/fp` is conceptually an extension [fp-ts](https://gcanti.github.io/fp-ts/), with cancelable async effects, do-notation, state management, hooks, streams, and more.

 Extremely modular in the same way you would expect from the `fp-ts/*` style modules and imports using ES modules to ensure dead code elimination of all kinds can be highly effective all of